domainsofapp/domainsofapp.github.io/README.md

 The above link is free with your free GitHub account and repository :--)

-I have this latter link redirect to the former bc I pay for the former.
+I have this latter link redirect to the former because I pay for the former.

 The design of this README and repository is modeled after Ref.
 [1].